hsbadr/HiClimR/README.md

 #### 2014-09-01: version 1.1.4

 * Addresses an issue for zero-length mask vector: `Error in -mask : invalid argument to unary operator`
-   * this error was intoduced in v1.1.2+ after fixing the data-mean bug
+   * this error was introduced in v1.1.2+ after fixing the data-mean bug

 [⇪](#hiclimr)